Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

-Calcium prolongs the duration of muscle cell depolarization before repolarization occurs.Contraction in cardiac muscle occurs due to the the binding of the myosin head to ATP, which then pulls the actin filaments to the center of the sarcomere, which is the mechanical force of contraction.
+Calcium prolongs the duration of muscle celldepolarization before repolarization occurs.Contraction in cardiac muscle occurs due to the the binding of the myosin head to adenosine triphosphate (ATP), which then pulls the actin filaments to the center of the sarcomere, the mechanical force of contraction.

 Calcium-Induced Calcium Release

-In cardiac muscle, ECC is dependent on a phenomenon called calcium-induced calcium release (CICR), which involves the influx of calcium ions into the cell triggering further release of ions into the cytoplasm.
-The mechanism for CIRC is that receptors within the cardiomyocyte will bind to calcium ions when calcium ion channels open during depolarization, and will release more calcium ions into the cell.
+In cardiac muscle, ECC is dependent on a phenomenon called calcium-induced calcium release (CICR), which involves the influx of calcium ions into the cell, triggering further release of ions into the cytoplasm.
+The mechanism for CIRC is receptors within the cardiomyocyte that bind to calcium ions when calcium ion channels open during depolarization, releasing more calcium ions into the cell.

-Similarly to skeletal muscle, the influx of sodium ions causes an initial depolarization, however in cardiac muscle, the influx of calcium ions sustains the depolarization so that it lasts longer.
-CICR creates a "plateau phase" in which the cell's charge stays slightly positive (depolarized) for longer before it becomes more negative as it repolarizes due to potassium ion influx.
-Skeletal muscle by contrast, repolarizes immediately.
+Similarly to skeletal muscle, the influx of sodium ions causes an initial depolarization; however, in cardiac muscle, the influx of calcium ions sustains the depolarization so that it lasts longer.
+CICR creates a "plateau phase" in which the cell's charge stays slightly positive (depolarized) briefly before it becomes more negative as it repolarizes due to potassium ion influx.
+Skeletal muscle, by contrast, repolarizes immediately.